renewollny/Gans/README.md

 2.2 Move the scripts to AWS-Lambda<br />
 2.3 Automate the pipeline<br /><br />

 Due to financial restrictions the second phase has been done throughout the project, but is not live anymore.
-That's why only the lamda-functions have been stored in the specific folder in the repo.
+That's why only the AWS Lambda-functions have been stored in the specific folder in the repo.